drivet/website-11ty/src/posts/feed/2022/eleventy-previews.md

 ---
-date: 2022-04-04T15:00:42-04:00
+date: '2022-04-04T15:00:42-04:00'
-title: "Link Contexts In Eleventy"
+title: Link Contexts In Eleventy
-blurb: "An #indieweb aware approach to unfurling URLs in @eleven_ty"
+blurb: 'An #indieweb aware approach to unfurling URLs in @eleven_ty'
-mp-syndicate-to:
-- twitter
 tags:
   - eleventy
   - indieweb
   - blogging
 ---

 As a participant in the [IndieWeb][1], I publish my share of [likes][2],